Seteco/Somorrostro/monitoring-cgroups.md

 	path to /sys/fs/cgroup/devices = /sys/fs/cgroup/devices
 ```

-netdata rescans these directories for added or removed cgroups evern `check for new cgroups every` seconds.
+netdata rescans these directories for added or removed cgroups every `check for new cgroups every` seconds.

 ### hierarchical search for cgroups